-- O. What is a mouse used for? - Q. Name the pointing device. - Q. Name the two types of mouse. - Q. Which finger must be placed on left button / right button? - Q. Which finger must be used to scroll the wheel? - Q. Which fingers must be used to hold the sides of the mouse? - Q. Define pointing / clicking / scrolling. - Q. What is the meaning of single-click / double-click? - Q. What is single-click / double-click used for?
+- Q. How many sets of number keys are there on the keyboard? - Q. How many alphabet keys are there on the keyboard? - Q. What is the use of Enter / Spacebar / Backspace key? - Q. Name some special keys. - Q. What is the use of arrow keys? - Q. How many arrow keys are there? - Q. What is a cursor? - O. What is a mouse used for? - Q. Name the pointing device. - Q. Name the two types of mouse. - Q. Which finger must be placed on left button / right button? - Q. Which finger must be used to scroll the wheel? - Q. Which fingers must be used to hold the sides of the mouse? - Q. Define pointing / clicking / scrolling. - Q. What is the meaning of single-click / double-click? - Q. What is single-click / double-click used for?

-After explaining the chapter, let the students do the exercises given on Pages 39 and 40 in the main course book as Assess Yourself.
-Tell them to solve the computational skill developing exercise as Coding Zone given on Page 41.
+After explaining the chapter, let the students do the exercises given on Pages 33 and 34 in the main course book as Assess Yourself.
+Tell them to solve the critical thinking skill developing exercise as Coding Zone given on Page 36.

-Take the students to the computer lab and let them practice the activity given in the Fun Activity and Lab Activity section on Pages 40 and 41 in the main course book.
+Take the students to the computer lab and let them practice the activity given in the Fun Activity and Lab Activity section on Page 35 in the main course book.
 This will enhance the ability of the students and serve as a Subject Enrichment activity.

-Ask the students to draw a picture of a mouse representing single-click, double click and scrolling.
+Ask the students to paste a picture of computer keyboard in the computer notebook and label Number keys, Alphabet keys, Enter keys, Space bar key, Backspace key and Arrow keys on it and ask the students to draw a picture of a mouse representing single-click, double click and scrolling